List of A Bit of Fry & Laurie episodes

 A Bit of Fry & Laurie was a British television sketch comedy show, starring and written by Stephen Fry and Hugh Laurie, broadcast by the BBC between 1989 and 1995.
 Running for four series, it totalled 26 episodes (including a 36-minute special in 1987).

-The following is a list of episodes of the programme and the sketches in each one.
+The following is a list of episodes of the programme and the sketches in each one, omitting the short "vox pops" interstitial segments between sketches.